• Skip to main content

 Do Some PT

-Gaining weight is apart of life and it really sucks for veterans.
+Gaining weight is a part of life and it sucks for veterans.

 Doing some physical training while in service is great as it keeps you in shape but getting out will change everything.